 Who we are

-The Corporate Reporting Users’ Forum (CRUF) is a discussion group that was established in 2005.
-It was set up for learning about and responding to the many accounting and regulatory changes that affect corporate reporting.
+The CRUF is a discussion group established in 2005.
+It was set up to learn about and respond to the many accounting and regulatory changes that affect corporate reporting.

-CRUF participants include buy-side and sell-side analysts, credit ratings analysts, fund managers and corporate governance professionals.
+Participants include buy-side and sell-side analysts, credit ratings analysts, fund managers, investors and corporate governance professionals.
 The forum includes individuals with global or regional responsibilities from around the world.

-The CRUF meets in Australia, Canada, France, Germany, Hong Kong, India, Japan, New Zealand, South Africa, UK and USA.
+The CRUF is represented in Australia, Canada, France, Germany, Hong Kong, India, Japan, New Zealand, South Africa, UK and USA.

 How does CRUF work?

 Each country organises their own CRUF network and meetings.
 CRUF participants meet regularly and the frequency of meetings is determined locally and often depends on the activity of standard setters and regulators.